hashicorp/packer/website/source/docs/extend/builder.html.markdown

 <pre class="prettyprint">
 type Builder interface {
-	// Prepare is responsible for reading in some configuration, in the raw form
+	// Prepare is responsible for configuring the builder and validating
-	// of map[string]interface{}, and storing that state for use later.
-Any setup
-	// should be done in this method.
-Note that NO side effects should really take
+	// that configuration.
+Any setup should be done in this method.
+Note that
-	// place in prepare.
-It is meant as a state setup step only.
+	// NO side effects should take place in prepare, it is meant as a state
+	// setup only.
+Calling Prepare is not necessarilly followed by a Run.
+	//
+	// The parameters to Prepare are a set of interface{} values of the
+	// configuration.
+These are almost always `map[string]interface{}`
+	// parsed from a template, but no guarantee is made.
+	//
+	// Each of the configuration values should merge into the final
+	// configuration.
-	Prepare(config interface{}) error
+	Prepare(...interface{}) error

 	// Run is where the actual build should take place.
-It takes a Ui to
+It takes a Build and a Ui.
-	// send messages to the user, Hook to execute hooks, and Cache in order
-	// to save files across runs.
-	Run(Ui, Hook, Cache) (Artifact, error)
+	Run(ui Ui, hook Hook, cache Cache) (Artifact, error)

 	// Cancel cancels a possibly running Builder.
 This should block until
 	// the builder actually cancels and cleans up after itself.